DaanBooy/project-nlp-business-case-automated-customers-reviews/README.md

 **Notes:**
 To ensure you have enough RAM to run notebooks, use Google Colab on GPU T4 (High-RAM).
-To run `review_summarization.ipynb`, make sure you create a `.env` file in your project folder containing your OpenAI API key:
+To run `review_summarization.ipynb`, make sure you create a `.env` file in your project folder/Google Drive containing your OpenAI API key:
 ```
 OPENAI_API_KEY=your_api_key_here
 ```